microsoft/WhatTheHack/037-WindowsVirtualDesktop/Coach/01-Plan-WVD-Architecture.md

-- **Recommended solution** : subsequent challenges are designed with the following configuration in mind (check resources section for further details)
+- **Recommended solution:** subsequent challenges are designed with the following configuration in mind (check resources section for further details)
     - Host Pool & User breakout:
         - Field in UK
             - 2000 pooled